MUSIC, WORDS & MOVEMENT

 YIANNIS AND PANAGIOTIS GAVALAS

-ArtCinema is honoured to present father-and-son musicians Yiannis and Panagiotis Gavalas, whose deep knowledge of Hydra’s traditional music has inspired much of this year’s creativity.
+ArtCinema was honoured to present father-and-son musicians Yiannis and Panagiotis Gavalas, together with Makis Saratis, whose profound knowledge of Hydra’s traditional music inspired much of this year’s creativity during the special Boy on a Dolphin Tribute evening, shortly after Yiannis appeared in ArtCinema’s film he helped inspire, Hydra & Sophia: Echoes of a Dolphin.

 Yiannis Gavalas - a former shipping captain, marine teacher, and poet - has long been a devoted guardian of Hydra’s musical heritage.
 He has championed traditional gatherings for decades, including the Almond Festival, where musicians perform the island’s cherished songs.
 Yiannis also vividly recalls Sophia Loren’s arrival in 1956 for the filming of Boy on a Dolphin, and is known for his moving rendition of “Τι είναι αυτό που το λένε αγάπη” (What Is This That They Call Love?).
 Born on Hydra, he served in the merchant marines before teaching at the island’s School for Merchant Captains.
 A prolific author, he has published seven books, with his latest celebrating Hydra’s achievements.